Canon 30D vs Rebel

 Studio photographers will appreciate that the Canon 30D (unlike the Rebel) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 30D or the Canon Rebel – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 30D: